timovantwout/turner/README.md

 * You can find the plain viewer [here](https://dgg3d.github.io/turner/viewer/)

-# What is Turner?
+# What is Turner 3D?

-Turner is a responsive and easy-to-use 3D item viewer for the modern Web, along with an intuitive configuration backend.
+Turner 3D is a responsive and easy-to-use 3D item viewer for the modern Web, along with an intuitive configuration backend.
 It allows to seamlessly publish 3D models embedded into common Web pages, without any plugins, and it runs on all common Web-capable devices (including smart phones and tablets).
 Through the extensible configuration backend, 3D model owners can setup the exact user experience and 3D tools they desire for their end users.

 Primary use cases include: